syedqhairunnisa9/Oracle_Notes/Performance_tuning/Bulk Collect.md

 In the above code for every iteration of i which is 1000 times code is being switched between the engines which decreases the performance

 So now 1000 times variables are binded to PLSQL.
-So instead of switching one by one , the binding is done for all the variable at once or in less number of switching, This is called Bulk `Binding/Bulk Collect`
+So instead of switching one by one , the binding is done for all the variable at once or in less number of switching, This is called `Bulk Binding/Bulk Collect`

+## Types of Binding

+##### In-Bind
+ Values from PLSQL engine is assigned to SQl Engine
+ Eg: INSERT, UPDATE,MERGE

+##### Out-Bind
+Values from SQLengine returned back to PLSQL Engine
+Eg: INTO

+##### Define
+when SELECT OR FETCH is used

+` A query that used bulk SQL can return any number of rows without using a FETCH statement for each row`